Kernkraft 400: Music video

 The music video of "Kernkraft 400" starts out inside a nuclear power plant room where an infomercial host (Florian Senfter) dressed in '70s disco clothing comes out and later two models (Cindy and Mindy) come onto scene dancing.
 One model puts a plate of food into a trademarked Kernkraft 400™ microwave oven, which cooks the food much faster and hotter than the other model's conventional microwave oven.
 Mindy then gets into a standard tanning bed, while Cindy waits before getting into a Kernkraft 400™.
 Mindy reveals a sunburnt tan, while Cindy has a perfect sun tan which has even worked under her beachwear.
 Finally, the host sits on a couch in the studio, off camera, where he examines a standard vibrator and a Kernkraft 400™ version.
 As the camera pulls away, both women are seen running towards the host while the video production staff are seen wearing hazmat suits.

 The video was produced and directed by Hendrik Hölzemann, Grischa Schmitz and Dominique Schuchman who at that time were studying film at the Filmacademy Ludwigsburg, under the name Panic Pictures.
+Cindy is played by Julia Pritzel, while Mindy is played by Silke Fernald.

 Reception

-Select gave the single a review noting its widespread popularity stating that it was "as welcome in Pacha as in the Munich underpass, Tongo and Coxo like this Teutonic techno," as well as noting it was "Not bad for a couple of DJs called Splank and Mooner".
+Select reviewed the single and noted its widespread popularity, calling it "as welcome in Pacha as in the Munich underpass, Tongo and Coxo like this Teutonic techno," as well as noting it was "Not bad for a couple of DJs called Splank and Mooner".

 In the liner notes of the Kiss mix album Kiss House Nation 2001, Mixmag music editor Matthew Kershaw named the song among 2000's "uncategorisable" club tracks, noting it "was championed everywhere from children's television to the most underground techno clubs.
 Was it techno, trance, electro or house?
 No-one knew, and frankly, no one cared."